telerik/kendo-ui-core/docs/controls/data-management/treelist/overview.md

 1. To achieve vertical scrolling, set a height to the TreeList.
 If the height is not defined, the TreeList is going to expand vertically to show all rows.
 2. To achieve horizontal scrolling, all columns must have explicit widths defined in pixels and their sum must exceed the width of the TreeList.

-You are able to independently control vertical and horizontal scrolling.
+You can independently control vertical and horizontal scrolling.

 When scrolling is enabled, the TreeList renders two tables&mdash;one for the header area and one for the scrollable data area.
 This ensures that the header area of the TreeList is always visible during vertical scrolling.
 Take the two tables into account when you need to manually make JavaScript or CSS updates to the Grid tables.